Chart Color Schemes

 Age

-Carramar has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-The 65-74 age cohort in Carramar is notably higher at 10.4%, compared to the Greater Sydney average, while the 35-44 age group is under-represented at 12.3%.
-Between 2021 and the present, the 15-24 age group has increased from 11.9% to 13.9% of Carramar's population.
-Conversely, the 85+ cohort has decreased from 3.8% to 2.8%.
-By 2041, demographic modeling projects significant changes in Carramar's age profile, with the 45-54 age cohort expected to grow by 214 people (53%), expanding from 408 to 623 individuals.
+Carramar has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38.
+The 65-74 age cohort is notably over-represented in Carramar at 10.4%, compared to the Greater Sydney average.
+Conversely, the 35-44 age group is under-represented at 12.3%.
+Between 2021 and present, the 15-24 age group has increased from 11.9% to 13.9% of the population.
+During this period, the 85+ cohort has decreased from 3.8% to 2.8%.
+By 2041, demographic modeling suggests Carramar's age profile will significantly change.
+The 45-54 age cohort is projected to expand by 192 people, growing from 431 to 624.